AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 ## Status codes

-Each web API call returns an HTTP status code that reflects the result of a request:
+Each API request returns an HTTP status code that reflects the result, as follows:

 HTTP code | Meaning | Description
 --- | --- | ---